kulupu-lapo/poki/plaintext/2025/08/jan-poki-li-kalama-wawa-lipu-nanpa-000.md

 ---
-title: jan Poki li kalama wawa - lipu nanpa ala
+title: jan Poki li kalama wawa - lipu open pi kulupu lipu nanpa wan
 description: Translation of the one shot of Volume 1 of Bocchi the Rock!
 authors:
   - jan Pikesike